Fun, Modern, Customizable Wedding Ceremony

 Follow my detailed instructions for a quick, fun and stress-free experience.

-Your couple will have over 80 different ceremony options to choose from.
+Your couple will have over 80 different ceremony combinations to choose from.
 Their instructions are clear and easy to follow, and the process is fun.
 They’ll know exactly what to do.
 My process is designed to be stress-free.

 Your couple will have three different “welcoming guests” to choose from.
 Two are laid-back and celebratory and one is sincere and faith-based.
 This is where you speak to their guests and thank them for coming.